-ABSTRACT Activated ALK and ROS1 tyrosine kinases, through gene fusions, has been found in lung adenocarcinomas and are highly sensitive to selective kinase inhibitors.
-This study aimed at identifying the presence of these rearrangements in human colorectal adenocarcinoma (CRC) specimens using a 4-target, 4-color break-apart fluorescence in situ hybridization (FISH) assay to simultaneously determine the genomic status of ALK and ROS1.
-Among the clinical CRC specimens analyzed, rearrangement-positive cases for both ALK and ROS1 were observed.
+Activated anaplastic lymphoma kinase (ALK) and ROS1 tyrosine kinases, through gene fusions, have been found in lung adenocarcinomas and are highly sensitive to selective kinase inhibitors.
+This study aimed at identifying the presence of these rearrangements in human colorectal adenocarcinoma specimens using a 4-target, 4-color break-apart FISH assay to simultaneously determine the genomic status of ALK and ROS1.
+Among the clinical colorectal cancer specimens analyzed, rearrangement-positive cases for both ALK and ROS1 were observed.
 The fusion partner for ALK was identified as EML4 and the fusion partner for one of the ROS1-positive cases was SLC34A2, the partner for the other ROS1-positive case remains to be identified.
 A small fraction of specimens presented duplicated or clustered copies of native ALK and ROS1.
 In addition, rearrangements were detected in samples that also harbored KRAS and BRAF mutations in two of the three cases.
-Interestingly, the ALK-positive specimen displayed marked intra-tumoral heterogeneity and rearrangement was also identified in regions of high-grade dysplasia.
+Interestingly, the ALK-positive specimen displayed marked intratumoral heterogeneity and rearrangement was also identified in regions of high-grade dysplasia.
 Despite the additional oncogenic events and tumor heterogeneity observed, elucidation of the first cases of ROS1 rearrangements and confirmation of ALK rearrangements support further evaluation of these genomic fusions as potential therapeutic targets in colorectal cancer.

 [Show abstract][Hide abstract] ABSTRACT: Suspected metastatic site lesions that are poorly differentiated present a diagnostic challenge when morphologic and immunohistochemical profiling cannot establish the primary tumor site.
 Here we present a patient diagnosed with both a malignant neoplasm in the lung and a right upper extremity (RUE) neoplasm of unclear histogenetic origin.
 Immunohistochemical staining performed on the latter specimen was inconclusive in determining the site of origin.
 Although the lung biopsy sample was insufficient for molecular testing, hybrid capture-based comprehensive genomic profiling (FoundationOne) identified an EML4-ALK rearrangement in the RUE lesion.
 Crizotinib treatment resulted in a major response in both the RUE and the lung lesions.
 This report illustrates the utility of comprehensive genomic profiling employed at the initial presentation of an unknown primary malignant neoplasm, which resulted in the front-line use of targeted therapy and a significant and sustained antitumor response.

 No ALK translocations or amplifications were detected.
 ALK gene copy number gain was found in 25 (37%) tumors.
 Response rate was significantly higher in patients with disomic ALK as compared to those with gain of gene copy number (70% vs. 32%; p = 0.0048).
 Similarly, progression-free survival was significantly different when comparing the two groups (6.7 vs. 5.3 months; p = 0.045).
 A trend was observed also for overall survival (18.5 vs. 15.6 months; p = 0.885).

 [Show abstract][Hide abstract] ABSTRACT: The discovery of anaplastic lymphoma kinase (ALK) rearrangement in non-small cell lung cancer (NSCLC) in 2007 and the approval of crizotinib for the treatment of advanced ALK-rearranged NSCLC in 2011 represents a landmark in the development of targeted oncology therapy.
 The approval of crizotinib was accompanied simultaneously by the approval of approval of the Vysis (Abbott Molecular) break-apart fluorescence in situ hybridization test as the companion diagnostic (CDx) test to detect ALK rearrangement.
 Pfizer, the manufacturer of crizotinib, sponsored the screening of thousands of patients and the standardization of the ALK FISH test as part of the approval process for crizotinib, a first in class ALK inhibitor.
 Many pharmaceutical companies are now using the FDA-approved ALK FISH assay to enroll patients onto trials for their own respective ALK inhibitors.
 In essence they are “piggybacking” on the FDA-approved ALK FISH assay without having to pay for the development of a CDx, nor screening for ALK-rearranged NSCLC patients in the protocols because screening for ALK rearrangement is now the standard of care in NSCLC after the approval of crizotinib.
 Since 2007, rearrangement in more RTKs such as ROS1, RET, AXL, PDGFR-α, and NTRK1 have been discovered in NSCLC but the incidence of each subtype of RTK-rearranged NSCLC is quite rare.
 Crizotinib has now demonstrated significant clinical activity in ROS1-rearranged NSCLC patients.
 Whether crizotinib will gain official FDA approval for use in ROS1-rearranged NSCLC, on the other hand, remains unclear as there is no test for ROS1 rearrangement currently being developed to support US FDA approval as a CDx.
 This may be due in part to the fact that the full cost associated with the development of a pre-market approved (PMA)-approved CDx must be borne by the company seeking the first drug approval in a new indication.
 Given the low incidence of ROS1 rearrangement in NSCLC, and the availability of crizotinib in most countries